2015–16 New Year's Eve sexual assaults: Criticism of media and government coverage

 Critics have accused the government and media of not adequately reporting the events to avoid talking about the controversial topic of the suspects' ethnicities.
-Well-known newspapers, as Süddeutsche Zeitung or Die Welt have reported about the hesitation shown by the police.
+Well-known newspapers, such as Süddeutsche Zeitung or Die Welt, have reported on the hesitation shown by the police.
 The latter stated, on January 10, 2016, that "for a week, the truth about the New Year's Eve in Cologne was only available under the counter.
 Piece by piece, it came to light, because police officers who had been deployed began to talk."

 Although the Cologne police directly mentioned the "North African appearance" of the suspects in their first press release about the sexual assaults on 2 January 2016, local and national news media appeared to have avoided reporting on attackers' ethnicity until the evening of 4 January.
 The local newspaper Kölner Stadt-Anzeiger on 1 January at 13:21 reported sexual harassment on New Year's Eve near the Central Train Station, and so did the Cologne paper Express that day at 21:08, but neither mentioned ethnicity of the perpetrators.

 After the police press conference in Cologne on 4 January 2016 at 14:00, where the police president squarely stated that men "from appearance largely from the North African or Arab world" had committed "a very large number of sexual assaults", the prominent Süddeutsche Zeitung in its first account on its website at 15:58 still did not mention that ethnicity of the suspects.
 The public-service TV broadcaster ZDF at 19:00 that day, in its news bulletin Heute, completely skipped the item of the Cologne sex assaults because they had not yet found an eyewitness confirming the alleged ethnicity of the assailants.

 The national news media started reporting the ethnicity of suspects on the evening of 4 January 2016: news website The Local at 19:23, TV broadcaster ARD at 20:00 in their news bulletin Tagesschau, the Süddeutsche Zeitung at 20:19 in an adapted report on their website.
 ZDF on 5 January apologized for their not-reporting on 4 January:

 The available information was clear enough.
 We've been negligent in not at least mentioning the events on 4 January in the 19:00 'Heute' bulletin.
 The editorial staff however decided to postpone their report to the next day when a crisis meeting was planned, to win time for extra interviews.
 This was clearly a misjudgement.